bretfeig/General-Scraping/README.md

 # General-Scraping
-Collection of scripts, I've found, made or created by a GPT.
+Collection of scripts I've found, made, or created by a GPT.

+Note: I am not an engineer; these are scripts that I've hacked together and have been useful for me.
+Please use it at your own discretion.